Oryx: Managing components options

 The following code shows how to use the $options

 signal.
-Due to the component option interface, the usage of the signal is type safe.
+Because of the component option interface, the usage of the signal is type safe.

 @defaultOptions({